-When we arrived on the Sunday, we went and explored the city.
+When we arrived on the Sunday, we strolled and explored the city.
 The city has some great street art and colourful streets as well as older, traditional buildings.
 We went to Gamle Stavanger which is a historic area with mainly restored wooden houses.
 For dinner, we went to Døgnvill Burger and their burgers were on point!

 Take note that most things are closed on Sunday here.
-We luckily found a supermarket that was open to get ingredients to make our sandwiches for the hike the next day.
+We were lucky to find a supermarket that was open to get ingredients to make our sandwiches for the hike the next day.

 After our hike to Pulpit Rock, we got back to the Airbnb and had a shower and got ready then headed back into town with Rob.
-We got a snack at Godt Brød – had a jam and custard pastry and checked out some of the shops.
+We got a snack at Godt Brød – I had a jam and custard pastry and then we checked out some of the shops.

 For dinner, we went to 26 North.
 We shared the mixed platter which was fish and chips, ham with waffles and moose mini slider then Fatty and I shared the beef and duck breast with risotto.
 All was very good!
-We then went to Hanekam for a drink but we were all exhausted and decided to call it a night early as we had another long day to go!
+We then went to Hanekam for a drink but we were all exhausted and decided to call it a night early as we had another long hiking day to go!

 Preikestolen Hike (Pulpit Rock)

 We didn’t have a car at this point but getting to Preikestolen by public transport was easy.
 We got the 7:30am ferry to Tau and then caught the 8:20am bus, that came as soon as we arrived, to the carpark of the start of the trail.
 It costs 400 NOK that you pay on the ferry, but book online prior which is cheaper.